Self-correction is Not An Innate Capability in Language Models: Mechanistic Analysis

-Our analysis empirically (1) demonstrates the conflicts between CoT and external feedback, (2) reveals the drawback that LLMs tend to strictly adhere to previous CoT rather than external feedback, despite the latter being capable of activating less toxicity or more warrants within the hidden states.
-Based on our mechanistic analysis of the individual and combined effects of CoT and external feedback, we conclude that \textit{LLMs lack the ability to prioritize helpful context}.
+Our \textbf{mechanistic} analysis: (1) reveals either conflicted or negligible interaction between CoT and external feedback; and (2) reveals the drawback that LLMs tend to strictly adhere to previous CoT rather than external feedback, despite the latter being capable of activating more warrants within the hidden states.
+This can also imply that the capability gap between the evaluator model and the generator model is a key bottleneck for effectively leveraging external feedback during moral self-correction.
+Our mechanistic analysis indicates that moral self-correction is not an innate capability of LLMs, from a mechanistic standpoint.